olensmar/maven-soapui-plugin-archetype/README.md

 mvn install
 ```

-in the directory you are already in, this will generate a plugin jar file in the target folder of your project.
-Simply
+This will generate a plugin jar file in the target folder of your project.
+If you want to install the plugin in SoapUI
-open the open the Plugin Manager in SoapUI and choose to install a plugin from a local file.
+simply open the open the Plugin Manager in SoapUI and choose to load a plugin from file (if you get a complaint about
+the version being invalid go into the generate PluginConfig class and change the version attribute of the PluginConfiguration
+annotation to a valid value, for example "1.0.0" - and rebuild the plugin).

 Good Luck!